|

 I hope you found this Training worthwhile.
 I had fun writing it and reading all the Homework!
 (Harry had fun working with me on it and feeding me line after line after line of comedy.)

-Try your hand at one of the six types of humor detailed in this Training course: Word Play, Slapstick, Anecdotes, Timely Quotes, Linking Previous Conversation or Unexpected Endings.
+For homework, think about this: Try your hand at one of the six types of humor detailed in this Training course: Word Play, Slapstick, Anecdotes, Timely Quotes, Linking Previous Conversation or Unexpected Endings.
 My recommendation is that you use a different one than any you've already written as previous homework.